Hangboards are the most simple and effective rock climbing training tools in existence. Check out the best hangboards of 2021.

 The full crimp, which involves raised knuckles and placing the thumb on top of the fingers while pulling on a climbing hold, can result in a finger injury.
 While some climbers choose to use a full crimp while hangboarding, caution is advised.

 For the standard two-arm hang, begin with a duration of between 5 and 10 seconds.
-Between repetitions, rest at least one full minute.
+Between repetitions, rest at least a full minute.
 This exercise is hangboarding at its most simple.

 For those brand new to hangboard training, the standard two-arm hang is a good place to start building foundational finger strength.
 A session may include three to 10 reps of the two-arm hang, although you can alter the number of reps and duration as needed.